United States abortion protests (2022–present): Leaked draft opinion

 On May 2, 2022, Politico released a first draft of a majority opinion written by Justice Samuel Alito, the authenticity of which Politico said it had verified.
 The draft opinion would overturn Roe v.
 Wade and Planned Parenthood v.
 Casey if held by the majority and thereby finalized in that form.
 Alito's draft decision called the Roe decision "egregiously wrong from the start" on the grounds that abortion is not listed in the United States Constitution as a protected right, and instead would allow states to decide on abortion restrictions or guarantees under the Tenth Amendment to the U.S. Constitution.
 Justice Samuel Alito stated the original decision was, "an abuse of judicial authority."
 The opposing Justices Stephen Breyer, Sonia Sotomayor, and Elena Kagan shared their stance with this statement, "With sorrow — for this Court, but more, for the many millions of American women who have today lost a fundamental constitutional protection — we dissent."

 Shortly after the release of the document, multiple protests occurred in cities throughout the country and outside the U.S. Supreme Court Building in Washington, D.C., along with multiple individuals such as lawyers, politicians, and activist groups speaking out about the leaked draft.
-The Supreme Court is typically very careful about any information being leaked, this added to the shock that many people felt when it was released.
+The Supreme Court is typically very careful about any information being leaked, which added to the shock that many people felt when it was released.